 What is a quick quote?

-A quick quote is a summary of your medical history shopped to life insurance companies specializing in your medical condition.
+A quick quote is a medical history summary shopped to life insurers specializing in your heart condition.

 Once we receive the underwriting feedback,

 We can provide you with quotes for term life insurance, universal or whole life insurance.

 Life insurance rates depend on the type of atrial fibrillation, severity, and the treatment you receive.

 Paroxysmal Atrial Fibrillation – Also known as intermittent atrial fibrillation.